 WASH services and hygienic delivery practices

-A total of 153 hospitals, representing around 1% of hospitals providing childbirth services in the eight countries , were assessed for childbirth and newborn care as part of national implementation reviews in 2016-17 in the eight countries (Table 3).
-Excluding China, where only six hospitals had introduced EENC, the sample accounts for 7% of hospitals in the remaining seven countries.
+A total of 147 hospitals, representing around 12% of hospitals with more than 50 deliveries per year in the seven countries , were assessed for childbirth and newborn care as part of national implementation reviews in 2016-17 in the seven countries (Table 3).

 *Data from national EENC implementation reviews.